aditya-23140/Backend-Learning/Project-Drive/Readme.md

     unique: true,
   },
   publicUrl: {
+    // This might be a signed URL if bucket is private
     type: String,
     required: true,
   },
   uploadedBy: {
-    type: mongoose.Schema.Types.ObjectId, // optional, if you have users collection
+    type: mongoose.Schema.Types.ObjectId,
-    ref: "users", //database for user collection
+    ref: "User", // Reference to the User model
     required: [true, "User is required"],
   },
   uploadedAt: {